ShunSakurai/easy_paste/README.md

 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/easy_paste/releases).

+### Newest version
+- Move with the Tab key and select with the Enter key

 ### v1.3.0, May 15, 2016
 - Display 101% (Repetition) and 100% joined or separately
 - Add contact information